demlabs/demlabs.github.io/about.md

 [^4]: <http://www.youthkiawaaz.com/2015/08/employability-of- engineers-in- india/>

-An employability-focused study based on 150,000 engineering students who graduated in 2013([Report in PDF](http://www.aspiringminds.com/sites/default/files/National%20Employability%20Report%20-%20Engineers%20Annual%20Report%202016.pdf)), conducted by Aspiring Minds, A New Delhi-based employment solutions company, found some shocking stats.
+These news reports are not all gimmicks, infact they are based on an employability-focused study based on 150,000 engineering students who graduated in 2013([Report in PDF](http://www.aspiringminds.com/sites/default/files/National%20Employability%20Report%20-%20Engineers%20Annual%20Report%202016.pdf)), conducted by [Aspiring Minds](http://www.aspiringminds.com/), A New Delhi-based employment solutions company.
+This survey resulted in some shocking stats.

 ![image-center](http://media2.intoday.in/indiatoday/images/stories//2016July/1_071316033903.jpg){: .align-center}